You're reading a sample report on a real £350k flat.Get this for your own flat

 Where you have leverage

 Angles to use when you put in an offer.
-Each one is grounded in the public-record data below.
+Each one is grounded in the records this report cites.

 • Lease decay is the seller's headache, not yours